zhijie-group/UniCMs/README.md

 ## Acknowledgments

-We extend our sincere gratitude to the authors of Show-o and the developers of the essential libraries and frameworks that underpin Show-o Turbo.
+We extend our sincere gratitude to the authors of Show-o and the developers of the essential libraries and frameworks that underpin UniCMs.
 This includes, but is not limited to: open-muse, Phi-1.5, maskgit, taming-transformers, transformers, accelerate, and diffusers.
 We deeply appreciate the invaluable contributions of all the authors.